A Camp for Everyone

 Rather than opening drawers and textbooks to see preserved specimens and photographs, students learned about real living things in a real environment.
 They traded their slide projectors for binoculars, their slide rules for tape measures, and their playground slides for trees.

-The Maryland League for Crippled Children had only just settled in to their new summer home when World War II required use of the park.
-During this time the League relocated to French Creek (aka Hopewell Furnace) in Pennsylvania temporarily, and returned in 1948.
+The Maryland League for Crippled Children had only just settled into their new summer home when World War II required use of the park by the War and Navy Department.
+During this time The League temporarily relocated to French Creek (aka Hopewell Furnace) in Pennsylvania and returned in 1948.
+During their absence, Camp Greentop was used by the Office of Stategic Services (OSS) for training exercises and British Sailors and American Marines for rest and recouperation.